Tbseddy/Amazon-Project/README.md

 ##### Benefits of Classes
 1. Cleaner than using a function
-2. They have extra features for OOP, the first feature is called a **Constructor** which let's us run some setup codeafter creating an object
+2. They have extra features for OOP, the first feature is called a **Constructor** which let's us run some setup codeafter creating an object.
+More details about **constructor**
+   * The method has to be named Constructor
+   * We should not return anything from a constructor

+###### Private properties of methods

+Classes let us make a property or a method private, which means it can only be accessed inside the class.
+Class property without a hash (#) in front is called a public property meaning it can be accessed anywhere